rkaushick-neu/open-data-web-analytics/README.md

 <br>
 In 2024, dataset pages continued to dominate user activity, drawing over 51% of all sessions—an increase from the previous year.
 The home page remained the second most visited area, accounting for just under 30% of all traffic, while the catalogue section captured 15.8% of sessions.
-Other parts of the site, including informational pages like “about” and “category,” had relatively minor engagement.
+Other parts of the site, including informational pages like "about" and "category," had relatively minor engagement.
 This growing share of dataset traffic reflects a clear and sustained user intent: most visitors come to the portal to directly engage with the city’s open data.

 ### Monthly Sessions by Referring Category (2023)
 ![Monthly Sessions by Referring Category (2023)](./screenshots/Monthly%20Sessions%20by%20Referring%20Category%20(2023).png)